rbb-data/rbb-data-shared/components/MapLocationMarker/README.md

 # MapLocationMarker

-Renders a marker at a given location on a map and moves the map so the marker is at its center.
+Renders a marker at a given location.
 ## Dependencies

 ### npm